 Are You Finishing Your Deadlift Wrong?

-A common problem in the deadlift is a misunderstanding of what finishing the lift should look and feel like.
+/A common problem in the deadlift is a misunderstanding of what finishing the lift should look and feel like.
 This typically results in one of two situations - a lifter who doesn’t completely open the hips and therefore doesn’t actually complete the rep or a lifter who overdoes it and ends up finishing the lift with the back in overextension.
-One of these is insufficient, and the other is unnecessary.
-Both of them look ridiculous, so we’re going to try and fix this.

 A finished deadlift (Figure 1) will have the knees fully extended, the hips fully extended, the chest up, and the shoulders back.
-In other words, the knees will be straight, the hips will be straight, and the shoulders will be behind the bar.
+In other words, the knees will be straight, the hips will be straight, and the shoulders will be behind the barbell.
 In even simpler terms, the lifter simply stands all the way up.

 If you find that you’re not finishing your deadlift, i.e., if your hips don’t open all the way and you look like you’re leaning over the bar like the fool in Figure 2, simply cue yourself to “Stand up” or “Stand up tall.”